Meet the Corps

 Lila Mendoza placed at Diego Rivera Learning Complex, LAUSD.
 (B.A., Pitzer College) is a first-generation Pitzer College graduate who was born and raised in South Los Angeles.
 Having had an outstanding support and mentoring system throughout her educational trajectory, she has always shared a great passion for education.
 During her time at Pitzer Lila mentored, tutored, and taught students in K-12.
 Upon graduating she received a Fulbright to teach English in South Korea for a year.
 There, she lived with a Korean family and worked at an all-girls high school.
 As much as she enjoyed her time in Korea, she knew she wanted to become involved in education back home.
 She most recently worked with Motivating Our Students Through Experience (MOSTe), the college access and mentoring program that exposed her to Pitzer among other schools.
 Lila truly believes in the power of education and that it should be accessible to all individuals.
 She looks forward to working in her community, sharing her experiences and guiding students through their college application process.

-Dajanae Palmer placed at Long Beach Polytechnic High School, LBUSD.
+Dajanae Palmer placed at Polytechnic High School, LBUSD.
 (B.A.
-San Diego State University) is a graduate of San Diego State University majoring in psychology.
+San Diego State University).
 While at SDSU she was able to take advantage of so many opportunities.
 Dajanae was able to study abroad twice during her time at SDSU, traveling to Oxford, London, Paris, and Kingston.
 Not only was study abroad a major experience for her she was also a mentor for the Harambee program.
-The program was focused on mentoring the first time freshmen African American students attending SDSU.
-She was able to give the freshmen a sense of guidance and family during their fist-year experience.
+The program was focused on mentoring the first time freshman African American students attending SDSU.
+She was able to give the freshman a sense of guidance and family during their fist-year experience.
 After this involvement she realized that she wants to work in higher education and help students navigate their time at university to become as successful as possible.
 She is enrolled in the Postsecondary Education and Student Affairs program at USC.
-She is very excited to start working with the College Advising Corps at USC, and is ready to help students achieve their higher educational goals.
+She is very excited to start working with the College Advising Corps at USC.
+She is ready to help students achieve their higher educational goals.

-Mitzi Rosales placed at David Starr Jordan High School, LBUSD.
-(B.A., California State University, Long Beach) grew up in the city of South Gate, CA. She is a psychology graduate of California State University, Long Beach.
-She is the first person in her family to go to college and is passionate about sharing her gained experience and knowledge with first generation, low-income, and underrepresented high school students.
+Mitzi Rosales placed at Jordan High School, LBUSD.
+(B.A., California State University, Long Beach) grew up in the city of South Gate, CA. She is the first person in her family to go to college and is passionate about sharing her gained experience and knowledge with first generation, low-income, and underrepresented high school students.
 While at CSULB, Mitzi worked as a residential assistant for the Educational Opportunity’s Summer Bridge Program, as a college counselor for the University Outreach School Relations Department, and as a volunteer for the Latina Connection Conference.
 Through these jobs, she assisted students transition from high school to college, advised students how to successfully navigate through their college career, and helped promote a conference in order for Latina students to empower one another.
 Mitzi is very excited to be a part of the Southern California College Advising Corps and looks forward to helping students take the next step in their life.